 Students will have the opportunity to further explore these topics with the Program for Undergraduate Research in Engineering (PURE), Mentoring, Innovation and Development (MIND), and Student-led projects.
 These programs encourage undergraduate students to build on their research and begin to develop innovative products, tools, or processes.

 Our mission at ACE includes cross-disciplinary research, via our two research institutes and twelve research centers, and core research competency areas.
 Program objectives include integrating research from other departments and disciplines at IIT, and our partners at other universities, government laboratories and research organizations and in business and industry.
-Total research expenditure at Armour College of Engineering (ACE) in 2013 reached $16.6M, up exponentially from a total of $6.8M in 2009.
-ACE accounts for nearly 34% of all research expenditure at IIT.
+Total research expenditure at Armour College of Engineering (ACE) in 2015 reached $15M, up exponentially from a total of $6.8M in 2009.
+ACE accounts for nearly 35% of all research expenditures at IIT.